 We have successfully entered the RHS South and South East in Bloom competition, achieving an outstanding award in 2011.
 We’ve held bulb planting mornings; litter picking ups and planted trees.
 We have successfully campaigned for a new mixed use games area and young children’s play area.
 We hold fun days and events throughout the year.
 We are currently tackling the issue of parking on verges in Crawley and are campaigning for a new community centre.

-If you would like to be more involved, there are 3 spaces available on the Steering Committee, please contact Lillian Kirby-Comber or Vikki Fold for a nomination form using the details below.
+If you would like to be more involved, there are 3 spaces available on the Steering Committee, please contact Frank Halliday or Vikki Fold for a nomination form using the details below.

 Facts & Figures